Quantum Techniques for Reaction Networks: Introduction

 In Theorem \ref{thm.expected.value} we start with the master equation and derive an equation for the rate of change of the expected number of particles of each species.
 This equation is similar to the rate equation, and reduces to it in a certain approximation.
 However, in Theorem \ref{thm.coherent} we show that this equation gives the rate equation \emph{exactly} when the numbers of particles of each species are described by independent Poisson distributions.
-In this situation, the mathematical technology of coherent states can be applied.
-Coherent states are eigenvectors of the annihilation operators, and this fact explains their good behavior.
+This relies on a nice fact: the generating function of a product of independent Poisson distributions is an eigenvector of all the annhilation operators.

+In quantum mechanics, eigenvectors of the annihilation operators are called `coherent states'.
+Many facts about classical mechanics have simple generalizations to quantum mechanics if we restrict attention to coherent states \cite{KlauderSkagerstam:1980}.
+Here we are seeing a similar phenomenon in stochastic mechanics: the deterministic dynamics given by the rate equation matches the stochastic dynamics given by the master equation in the special case of coherent states.
+We explore this further in a companion paper \cite{BaezFong:2014}.

+The application of quantum techniques to reaction networks is just one of many interesting connections between quantum physics and network theory.
+For example, the evolution of networks displays phase transitions analogous to Bose--Einstein condensation \cite{BianconiBarabasi:2001,JavaroneArmano:2012}.
+For more, see the review by Biamonte, Faccin and De Domenico \cite{BiamonteFaccinDeDomenico:2017}.